psyvalvrave/matlibplot-chats/README.md

 # matlibplot-chats
-Use matlibplot in Python to draw diagrams of certain data.
+Use matlibplot in Python to draw diagrams of certain data with given data.
+The plots show simply describe all information we require for this discussion form.